Major and Minor Requirements

 No more than 4 credits from non-CSB/SJU study abroad experiences will apply toward the Asian Studies major without prior approval of the Chair of Asian Studies.
 Generally, COLG 385 is not accepted for credit as an elective for the the Asian Studies major or minor.

 The minor requires 20 credits: Asia 200, 4 credits at the 100 level and 12 credits at the 300 level.
-Chinese and Japanese language courses will not count for this minor, students interested in pursuing a minor using coursework in these languages should consider the Chinese and Japanese minors offered through the department of Modern and Classical Languages.
-Literature in translation courses offered under the MCLT course designation will count toward the Asian Studies minor.
+Chinese and Japanese language courses will not count for this minor, students interested in pursuing a minor using coursework in these languages should consider the Chinese and Japanese minors offered through the department of Languages and Cultures.
+Literature in translation courses offered under the Languages and Cultures course designation will count toward the Asian Studies minor.

 Minor in Chinese Language

-This minor is administered by the Department of Modern and Classical Languages, and requires courses in Chinese language and culture.
+This minor is administered by the Department of Languages and Cultures, and requires courses in Chinese language and culture.

 Minor in Japanese Language

-This minor is administered by the Department of Modern and Classical Languages, and requires courses in Japanese language and culture.
+This minor is administered by the Department of Languages and Cultures, and requires courses in Japanese language and culture.

 Interdisciplinary Course Offerings